 Moodle brings the features of learning in the classroom into a safe online setting, with learners participating in live classes and virtual forums.This is a way to increase accessibility for students, particularly when it is difficult for them to attend face-to-face classes.

 All students will be fully supported by our staff to succeed through their online learning transition, and we will continue to provide all our students with textbooks and hard copy learning resources.

 This mode of learning is available to all our students completing our accredited certificate qualifications.

 For those students who don’t own or have access to a device, they are able to borrow a laptop for use whilst in class.
-We also have a limited number of laptops for hire for a small fee.

 We are committed to providing a quality learning experience for students and these online service standards explain our commitment in these key areas:

 YMCLC will provide the following support to students studying any aspect of their course online:

 Will advise students of the hours when they will be available for queries about learning and assessment by email and online forums for the duration of the course.

 Will reply to queries within 48 hours.